roise-bailey/1701QCA-Assessment3/journal/journal.md

 https://www.youtube.com/watch?v=ZHziciWTWhk&feature=youtu.be

 The decision was made to use the servo to control one small spider and add gears to spin two other spiders using another motor.
 The addition of a light strip was also added.
+These changes required the purchase of several different new parts such as more battery packs, gears and a stronger motor.

 ### Testing the servo motor to move up and down ###
 ![Image](servodiagram.JPG)